Sol Mercado

 Solomon Jemuel Rayos Mercado (born May 6, 1984) is a Filipino-American former professional basketball player in the Philippine Basketball Association (PBA).
 Known as the "Sol-Train", he had an impressive PBA rookie season and eventually became a reliable point guard for most of the teams he played for.

 Professional career

 Rain or Shine Elasto Painters

 Mercado was originally drafted by the Alaska Aces as the fifth pick in the 2008 PBA draft.
 However, he was immediately traded to the Rain or Shine Elasto Painters, together with Eddie Laure for Joe Devance and the 2009 and 2010 second round picks of Alaska.

-With all the focus on Gabe Norwood, that year's first pick overall, and not much hype Mercado scored a record 29 points in his rookie debut game, the highest since Asi Taulava scored 32 points for Mobiline in his winning debut.
+With all the focus on Gabe Norwood, and not much hype Mercado scored a record 29 points in his rookie debut game, the highest since Asi Taulava scored 32 points for Mobiline in his winning debut.
 This achievement made him the PBA Player of the Week for the opening week.
-Since then, he slowly became one of the PBA's elite point guards.